lolakkalol/Papyrus-Impact-Plugin/README.md

 The plugin also implements a new view called the "Impact tool," which uses the information provided by the meta-model to check constraints, goals, requirements, and more.
 To use the impact tool, one must follow the rules to ensure that the assumption it makes still holds.
 While this is made with the use of papyrus in mind, it should work with any model created using UML2, as the plugin only relies on UML2 APIs but has not been tested.

-For more information on how the meta-model, tool, and method can be used to perform impact analysis, see: [Link to thesis (Not uploaded yet)](http://example.com/)
+For more information on how the meta-model, tool, and method can be used to perform impact analysis, see: [Link to thesis](https://urn.kb.se/resolve?urn=urn:nbn:se:mdh:diva-67242)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>